 After you’ve created your Drip subscribe form, you need to add it to your WordPress website.

-Then, publish your post or page so your contact form will appear on your website.
+When you publish your post or page, your Drip signup form will go live on your website.

 And there you have it!
-You now know how to create a Drip signup form in WordPress so you can start building your email list and working on your email marketing strategies.
+You now know how to create a Drip signup form in WordPress.

-Be sure to check out our helpful article on optimizing your WordPress forms for mobile lead generation, and if you want to see how well your WordPress forms are performing, make sure to check out how to track your form conversions.
+Check out our helpful article on optimizing your WordPress forms for mobile lead generation next.
+And if you want to see how well your WordPress forms are performing, make sure to check out how to track your form conversions.